quickemu-project/quickemu/docs/quickget.1.md

 -   Complete the installation as you normally would.
 -   All relevant drivers and services should be installed automatically.
--   A local adminstrator user account is automatically created, with these credentials:
+-   A local administrator user account is automatically created, with these credentials:
     -   Username: `Quickemu`
     -   Password: `quickemu`